LabKey/gradlePlugin/README.md

 * Fix typo in module template controller class
 * Remove duplicate jars in war file artifact
 * Allow for module dependencies to come from different groups
+* Support use of JSP Fragment (`.jspf`) files in WEB-INF directories for JSP compilation

 ### version 1.17.1
 *Released*: 13 September 2020